sunshineluyao/waiting-time-eip1559/ASCII tree generator/Readme.md

 ## Result 2: The NFT drops
 ### 2.1.
 Visualization
 ### 2.2.
 The Time Series Forecast
-### Result 3: The Confounding Factors
+## Result 3: The Confounding Factors
 ### 3.1.
 The Network for Sanctioned Transactions
 ### 3.2.
 Sanctioned Transactions with Unobserved Delay (Only found after the merge)
 ### 3.3.
 Relevance Statistics for the Delay
 #### 3.3.1. observed and unobserved delay before and after the merge
 #### 3.3.2. sanctioned and unsanctioned transactions before and after the merge
-#### 3.3.3. statistics for the delay of the sanctioned and unsanctioned transactions before and after the mrege
+#### 3.3.3. statistics for the delay of the sanctioned and unsanctioned transactions before and after the merge